mariamhossamdiab/Marketing_Campaign_Effectiveness_PowerBI/README.md

-# overview
+# what I made ?
-Cleaned and Analyzed data by time period, campaigns , cost and revenue methods using PowerBI Recommended strategies to optimize Anjum Hotel marketing spending and maximize bookings and revenue,ROI 62\%
+## Cleaned and Analyzed data by time period, campaigns , cost and revenue methods using PowerBI
+## Recommended strategies to optimize Anjum Hotel marketing spending and maximize bookings and revenue,ROI 62\%
 # Marketing_Campaign_Effectiveness_PowerBI
 Anjum Hotel has been running various marketing campaigns to increase room bookings and enhance brand visibility.Despite investing significantly in these campaigns,the hotel management is unsure which channels yield the highest return on investment (ROI) and which campaign strategies are most effective.
 They want to optimize their marketing spend and maximize bookings and revenue.